Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

     printf ("T minus %d and counting\n", i);
 ```

 In this example, `i` has been initialized by a separate assignment, so we've omitted the first expression in the `for` statement.
 (Notice that the semicolon between the first and second expressions remains.
-The two semicolons must always be present, even when we’ve omitted some of the expressions.)
+The two semicolons must always be present, even when we've omitted some of the expressions.)

 If we omit the *third* expression in a `for` statement, the loop body is responsible for ensuring that the value of the second expression eventually becomes false.
 Our `for` statement example could be written like this: